 Terminology

-An Organization: It is the highest logical level of separation, it may provide multitenancy if required.
+An Organization: It is the highest logical level of separation; it may provide multitenancy if required.
 An organization has its own catalog, members, resources, etc ...
 It is managed from the cloud console (not the manager).

 An API: Can be SOAP or REpresentational State Transfer - REST API defined with an Open API definition (Swagger) as a YAML file.
 One API = one yaml file though WSDLs and Schema are separated in a zip file for a SOAP API.